Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Markov Chain Fundamentals

 \section{Markov Chain Fundamentals}

-To prove \cref{thm:SI-constant-relax} we will bound the spectral gap of the chain.
-We will take a functional analysis formulation of the spectral gap.
+To prove \cref{thm:SI-constant-relax} we will bound the spectral gap of the Glauber dynamics.
+To do that, we consider a functional analysis formulation of the spectral gap.
 In particular, we will bound the decay rate of the variance of the chain with respect to the stationary distribution for an arbitrary real-valued function on the state space.
-This yields tight upper bounds on the relaxation time of the chain.
-In \cref{sec:optimal}, we will extend the notions presented in this section from variance to entropy, and then we will bound the (modified) log-Sobolev constant which captures the decay rate of relative entropy; this yields optimal upper bounds on the mixing time, rather than the relaxation time.
+This yields tight bounds on the spectral gap and relaxation time of the chain.
+Subsequently in \cref{sec:optimal}, we will extend the notions presented in this section from variance to entropy, and present the main ideas for bounding the (modified) log-Sobolev constant which captures the decay rate of relative entropy; this yields optimal upper bounds on the mixing time, rather than the relaxation time.